mets/METS-primer/Chapter-3.md

 **METS Header** -- The METS Header contains metadata describing the METS document itself, including such information as creator, editor, etc.

-**Descriptive Metadata Section** -- This section contains descriptive metadata that is external to the METS document (e.g., a MARC record in an OPAC or a MODS record maintained on a WWW server), internally embedded descriptive metadata, or both.
-Multiple instances of both external and internal descriptive metadata may be included in the descriptive metadata section.

-**Administrative Metadata Section** -- Information about how the files were created and stored, intellectual property rights, metadata regarding the original source object from which the digital object was derived, information regarding the provenance of the files that comprise the object (i.e., master/derivative file relationships, and migration/transformation information) is collected this section.
-As with descriptive metadata, the administrative metadata can be either external to the METS document, or encoded internally.
+**Metadata Section** -- This section contains metadata that is external to the METS document, internally embedded metadata, or both.
+Multiple instances of both external and internal metadata may be included in the metadata section.
+The Metadata Section can have for example descriptive metadata, information about how the files were created and stored, intellectual property rights, metadata regarding the original source object from which the digital object was derived, information regarding the provenance of the files that comprise the object (i.e., master/derivative file relationships, and migration/transformation information).

 **File Section** -- A list of all files that contain content which make up the electronic versions of the digital object.
 File elements may be grouped within File Group elements, to provide for subdividing the files by object version or other criteria such as file type, size etc.

-**Structural Map** -- This is the heart of the METS document.
-It outlines a hierarchical structure for the digital object, and links the elements of that structure to content files and metadata that pertain to each element.
-The structural map is the one mandatory section in a METS document.
+**Structural Section** -- Structural Section outlines a hierarchical structure for the digital object, and links the elements of that structure to content files and metadata that pertain to each element.

 ### METS root element example